apicco/trajectory_alignment/wiki/Averaging-trajectories-example.md

 Here is an **example** on the use of the averaging functions.

 The example can be run using the [raw data](https://github.com/apicco/trajectory_alignment/tree/master/example/trajectory_average_example/raw_trajectories) in the [example folder](https://github.com/apicco/trajectory_alignment/tree/master/example/trajectory_average_example) of [trajectory_alignment](https://github.com/apicco/trajectory_alignment).
-The example reported here is equivalent to [trajectory_average_example.py](https://github.com/apicco/trajectory_alignment/blob/master/example/trajectory_average_example/trajectory_average_example.py) in the [example folder](https://github.com/apicco/trajectory_alignment/tree/master/example/trajectory_average_example).
+The example reported here is the same as [trajectory_average_example.py](https://github.com/apicco/trajectory_alignment/blob/master/example/trajectory_average_example/trajectory_average_example.py) in the [example folder](https://github.com/apicco/trajectory_alignment/tree/master/example/trajectory_average_example).

 ***